 When you hear the term isolate CBD, that means that the supplement you are taking contains only CBD and that it has been stripped of any other byproducts of the hemp plant.
 By contrast, a full-spectrum CBD product is one that contains not only CBD, but also many other cannabinoids and other elements of the hemp plant.
 Why is this difference important to you, the consumer?
 The answer is relatively simple and straightforward.

 In truth, hemp is somewhat of a wonder plant.
-For thousands of years, people have been using it for all sorts of helpful purposes – from making things like paper and textiles to making plastic and even fuel, and of course, hemp also has an almost endless number of nutritional benefits.
-Many people consume hemp-based nutritional products regularly, whether it be seeds, granola, baked goods … the possibilities are almost endless.
+For thousands of years, people have been using it for all sorts of helpful purposes – from making things like paper, textiles, plastic and even fuel, to nutritional products such as seeds, granola, and baked goods.
 And, of course, natural supplements like CBD are extracted from the hemp plant as well.
 CBD, which stands for cannabidiol, is one of more than 100 cannabinoids produced by the hemp plant.

-Cannabinoids are chemical compounds produced by the hemp plant which, when ingested, interact with the endocannabinoid system in our bodies.
-The endocannabinoid system is responsible for maintaining balance and regulating any number of important functions like inflammation, metabolism, and temperature to name only a few.
-When ingested, the cannabinoids interact with receptors in the endocannabinoid system to produce positive results like reducing inflammation, managing pain, reducing symptoms of chronic conditions, helping relieve symptoms of depression and anxiety, and more.
-Certainly, CBD is one cannabinoid with countless health benefits, but as noted, the hemp plant produces more than 100 different cannabinoids as well as other helpful compounds.
+Cannabinoids are chemical compounds produced by the hemp plant which, when ingested, support the endocannabinoid system in our bodies.
+The endocannabinoid system is responsible for maintaining balance and regulating any number of important functions like metabolism, and temperature to name only a few.
+Certainly, CBD is one of the most beneficial cannabinoids, but as noted, the hemp plant produces more than 100 different cannabinoids as well as other helpful compounds.

-A full spectrum product contains many cannabinoids beyond CBD, each of which have their own nutritional value and health benefits as well as other helpful elements of the hemp plant, including things like:
+A full spectrum product contains many cannabinoids beyond CBD, each of which have their own benefits as well as other helpful elements of the hemp plant, including things like:

 - Terpenes: Terpenes are the fragrant oils that give the hemp plant its distinctive aroma.
-They are secreted in the flowers resinous glands and have a number of nutritional benefits.
-Like cannabinoids, terpenes bind to receptors in the brain and create various beneficial health effects.
+They are secreted in the flowers resinous glands and have a number of benefits.

 - Flavonoids: Flavonoids are a phytonutrient also contained in the hemp plant.
-They often give the plants their vivid color, and scientists have found that they are strongly associated with many of the health benefits commonly found in fruits and vegetables.
-They are powerful antioxidants that have both anti-inflammatory and immune system benefits.
-Research has shown that diets that are rich in flavonoid-containing foods can have positive effects, including discouraging the development of cancer as well as neurodegenerative and cardiovascular diseases.
+They often give the plants their vivid color, and are powerful antioxidants.
+In general, research has shown that diets that are rich in flavonoid-containing foods can have positive effects.

 Why The Hemp Doctor?

 At The Hemp Doctor, we are proud to offer a wide variety of full-spectrum CBD products.
-We believe that our customers are interested in truly pursuing the best for their health and wellness goals, and this means obtaining the greatest health benefit possible from the supplements they take.
-Full-spectrum CBD has been shown to be very effective in treating a wide variety of elements, and our products offer those benefits in a variety of forms.
 We offer premium products with a focus on quality from the time the first hemp seed is planted in the ground until the product finally reaches our shelves.

-Whether a customer is interested in taking the CBD orally as a soft gel, a tincture, as an edible, or even as an energy drink, or if they’re more interested in using it topically as a salve, balm, or lotion, we have a product to fit their needs.
-At The Hemp Doctor, we even offer a full-spectrum line of products for those pets in your life who may need a health boost as well.
-After all, we know that furry family members are very important, too, and that you’re concerned about helping their health to be the best it can be.
+Whether a customer is interested in taking the CBD orally as a soft gel, a tincture, or as an edible, or if they’re more interested in using it topically as a salve, balm, or lotion, we have a product to fit their needs.
+At The Hemp Doctor, we even offer a full-spectrum line of products for your pets; after all, we know that furry family members are very important, too, and that you’re concerned about improving their quality of life as well.

-Using full-spectrum CBD as a supplement to your daily health and wellness regimen has countless benefits.
+Using full-spectrum CBD might be the perfect addition to your daily routine.
 While it may take some trial and error to find the best product for your needs, talking to a knowledgeable associate about your individual circumstances and goals can help you to find the right product for you.
-At The Hemp Doctor, we look forward to helping you begin this very important journey toward a healthier, happier you.
+At The Hemp Doctor, we look forward to helping you begin this very important journey toward a happier you.

 One of the most popular groups of products on the market – and one that’s gaining traction like crazy – are those that contain CBD.
 CBD, also known as cannabidiol, is one of over 100 chemical compounds (referred to as cannabinoids) that comes from cannabis plants.

-Because of some of its amazing health benefits, CBD products have begun to take the health market by storm.
-They can be used for many ailments, they come in many forms, and they’re completely safe for use.
+They can be used for many different purposes, they come in many forms, and they’re completely safe for use.